SysError99/GodotToolForRestfulBasedWebGames/README.md

 	},
 }
 ```

 *You can remove `NameOfPck` part as we will create proper ones later.*

 2. In the generated `build.config.json` file, make change of `bin` path with path of your Godot Editor (or headless) executable.

-3. Create `build` directory in your project directory, and put empty `.gdignore` file in it.
-This will be your default build directory for your project (you can specify your own build directory).
+3. Create `build` folder in your project folder, and put empty `.gdignore` file in it.
+This will be your default build folder for your project (you can specify your own build folder).

 4. In Godot export options, create an export preset with `HTML5` platform, and name it `Production`.

-4. On the command line, run `node build.mjs` to build your project and store it in the `build` directory.
+4. On the command line, run `node build.mjs` to build your project and store it in the `build` folder.

 ### Creating PCK Exporting Preset And Importing It At Runtime
 This will help reducing your main PCK size, by separating it into pieces and downloading it on-demand.

-1. In Godot export options, create new preset with `HTML5` platform, and name it anything you want (e.g., `pck_2022_12_12_patch`).
-In `Resources` Tab, select `Export selected resources (and all dependencies)` which will let you select all related files that will be included in the preset.

-I recommend to also separate directory for all exporting presets, which helps selecting files for each presets , and excluding files in main preset to be much easier.
-For example, create a directory named `pck` to store all directories for each exporting presets.
+First and foremost, I recommend to also separate folder for all exporting presets, which helps selecting files for each presets , and excluding files in main preset to be much easier.
+For example, create a folder named `pck` to store all folders for each exporting presets.

 ```
 - your_project
+	- addons
+	- fnt
+	- img
 	- obj
 	- res
 	- pck